Alison Day

 I am an Accredited member of the (BACP) British Association for Counselling and Psychotherapy and my initial training was with Relate therefore, I have extensive experience working with couples on all aspects of relational difficulties, such as communication, managing difficult feelings and emotions, understanding buried resentments which can cause coldness and conflict; the impact on relationships of affairs and also the stresses of managing significant life stages such as the birth of a baby, managing mid life or retirement, in fact all areas which can cause distress and disappointment in life.

-Counselling Children over age 11 and Young People:
+Counselling Children over age 11 and Young People and Young Adults:

 I have worked for many years counselling children and young people (teenagers) and use a strength based approach to increase self esteem by trying to highlight and explore their individual strengths rather than focusing solely on problems and weaknesses.
-I currently work in a local secondary school for neurodiverse students where I encourage young people to find a way to talk about the difficulties they may be encountering.
+I have also worked in local secondary schools where I encourage young people to find a way to talk about the difficulties they may be encountering.
 These might include anxiety, bullying, self harm, family issues, depression, sleeplessness or often extremely challenging behaviour or emotional outbursts, at school and at home which can be difficult for everyone to understand or deal with.
 Practically, we try to understand and process difficult emotions and then work on finding coping strategies which will enhance emotional regulation and help improve their self esteem, confidence and resilience and ability to cope with the demands of day to day life which can often include complicated family situations and pressures of school and adolescent life.

 I have also worked at a pupil referral and student support unit counselling teenagers at high risk of permanent exclusion often due to their extreme and challenging behaviour and emotional difficulties.

-Counselling Individuals and Children and Young People with Autism and Aspergers and ADHD:
+Counselling Individuals and Children and Young People with Autism and ADHD (or often a combination of both):

-I have worked for over 11 years counselling children and young people over the age of 11 with Autism and ADHD at a specialist school, to help them understand their emotions and find a way to talk about their anxieties and the difficulties they may be experiencing with peer relationships, family communications or low self esteem which may be related to their neurodiversity.
+I have worked for over 14 years counselling young people and children over the age of 11 with Autism and ADHD in my private practice and at specialist schools, to help them understand their emotions and find a way to talk about their anxieties and the difficulties they may be experiencing regarding social anxiety, peer relationships, masking, family communications or low self esteem which may be related to their neurodiversity.
 I have also been a Specialist Mental Health Mentor supporting young people with Autism at local colleges and in further education.

 I also work extensively in my Private Practice with individuals, children over aged 11, young adults with autism, or perhaps couples or families where there is a neurodivergent family member, to try to increase awareness and understanding around this and help those with neurodiversity to move forwards and live life authentically as themselves.
-Also to try to increase awareness and understanding of ADHD and ASD so there is increase compassion and understanding of the different needs we might all have.
+Also to try to increase awareness and understanding of ADHD and ASD so there is an increase in the compassion and understanding around the individual, of the different needs we might all have.

 My Approach: